moorepants/dissertation/davisbicycle.rst

 assumption that the upper friction is half of the total friction is used to compute the actual steer torque.

-It is also worth noting that the bearing are under load when a rider is seated on the bicycle and that we didn't measure the friction under that loading of the bicycle and rider's weight.
+It is also worth noting that the bearings are under load when a rider is seated on the bicycle and that we didn't measure the friction under that loading of the bicycle and rider's weight.